-Trump is a breath of fresh air in the Persian Gulf
+Trump is a breath of fresh air in Gulf states

 Furthermore, JASTA doesn't do justice to the serious efforts and sacrifices that Riyadh has made in combating global terrorism.

-The new US administration should remember that despite all differences with the Persian Gulf and with Saudi Arabia in particular, President Obama actually opposed and vetoed JASTA.
+The new US administration should remember that despite all differences with the Gulf states and with Saudi Arabia in particular, President Obama actually opposed and vetoed JASTA.
 One can't assume that Obama only objected because he genuinely believed JASTA actually harms American interests, which it does.

 Finally, for President-elect Trump to be successful in the region, he must choose his words more carefully and remember that the campaigning period is over now.
 No Gulf country will support any discrimination or racism against Arabs or Muslims.